MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 ## 1. Getting started
 Learn about the [HoloLens 2 (device only) edition](https://www.microsoft.com/hololens/buy).
 You can choose to use these devices in a commercial environment for your business.
 These devices can be set up to be powerful for any developer or organization.

-Every HoloLens 2 edition will ship with the same [content in the box](../hololens2-hardware.md#hololens-components) with the same [pre-installed software](../hololens2-hardware.md#pre-installed-software).
-Each HoloLens will share the same core OS and have the same [security](https://docs.microsoft.com/hololens/security-overview).
+Every HoloLens 2 edition has the same hardware, the same [content in the box](../hololens2-hardware.md#hololens-components) and comes with the same [pre-installed software](../hololens2-hardware.md#pre-installed-software).

 ## 2. Deploy HoloLens devices in your organization
 This section will get you and your organization ready to deploy HoloLens devices.